What is constipation?

 What are some ways to prevent or treat constipation?

 There are steps you can take to prevent constipation.
 It is easier to prevent constipation than to treat its complications, which may include fecal impaction and bowel obstruction.
-Fecal impaction is a serious condition in which stool becomes so dry and hard that it will not pass out of the colon or rectum.
-A bowel obstruction is a blockage of the small or large intestine by something other than fecal impaction.

 Here are some steps you can take to prevent or treat constipation: